CKita/BeeFlow/README.md

 Supplement to the manuscript:

 Kita CA, Alves-dos-Santos I, Hrncir M, Mello MAR.
 From conservation to crop pollination: an ecological synthesis of floral planting effects on bee activity within crops.
-Biological Conservation, in press.
-(Check out also the [preprint](https://doi.org/10.1101/2025.09.01.673359))
+Biological Conservation, 317, 111807. https://doi.org/10.1016/j.biocon.2026.111807

 This manuscript is part of the Ph.D. thesis of CA Kita, enrolled in the Graduate School in Ecology, Institute of Biosciences, University of São Paulo, Brazil.